On nefness of the lowest piece of Hodge modules: Bounding failure of nefness of the lowest piece

 \begin{proof} For (a), this is because $-\beta_{ij}\geq 0$, and each $\strucsheaf_X(D_i)$ is a nef line bundle.
 For (b), the same conclusion of the main theorem is still true for surfaces, with possibly non-SNC boundary divisor $D$, since taking nearby cycles along a singular curve on a surface can only have extra components of twisted Hodge modules at the singular points of the curve, so doesn't really contribute to quotient line bundles. \end{proof}

-The next result says that $F_p M$ restricted to a smooth complete intersection curve is nef.
-A general complete intersection curve should lie outside the boundary divisor and nefness holds true for these kind of curves, by the first part of the main theorem.
-Our result says nefness still holds even if it's a complete intersection lying inside the boundary divisor.
-Note that we also don't assume $D$ is simple normal crossing in the following proposition.
+We prove the last proposition in the introduction.
+Note that here we don't assume $D$ is simple normal crossing.

-\begin{proposition} On a smooth projective variety $X$ of dimension $n$, a Hodge module $M$ coming from a generic VHS on $X$, then if a curve $f:C\rightarrow X$, and the image of $C$ is a smooth complete intersection curve, $f^*F_p M$ is a nef coherent sheaf on $C$. \end{proposition} \begin{proof} Suppose $C$ is the transversal intersections of ample divisors $H_1,\cdots,H_{n-1}$.
+\begin{proposition} Let $M$ be a Hodge module on a smooth projective variety $X$ of dimension $n$, which is the intermediate extension of a generically defined VHS on $X$.
+Given a map from a curve $f:C\rightarrow X$ and suppose the image of $C$ is a smooth complete intersection curve, then $f^*F_p M$ is a nef coherent sheaf on $C$. \end{proposition} \begin{proof} Suppose $C$ is the transversal intersections of ample divisors $H_1,\cdots,H_{n-1}$.
 Let $F_p M$ be the lowest piece of the Hodge module we are considering. $F_p M|_C$ is filtered some many coherent subsheaves, whose subquotients are exactly equal to the lowest piece of some twisted Hodge modules supported on $C$ (produced by taking nearby cycles).
 By \cref{bounding degrees of filtrations}, it suffices to give degree lower bounds for these lowest piece of twisted Hodge modules restricted to $C$.

 We do nearby cycles for $n-1$ times for $H_1$ to $H_{n-1}$, and get a $(\alpha_1 \cdot H_1,\cdots,\alpha_{n-1}\cdot H_{n-1})$-twisted right Hodge module $N$ on $X$, with support contained on $C$, where $\alpha_i\in [-1,0)$ are real numbers.
 We may assume $N$ has pure support $C$, since if the support is a point then it won't have quotient line bundles.
 Let $F_p N\otimes K_X^{-1}|_C\rightarrow P$ be a quotient line bundle on $C$.
 The factor $K_X^{-1}$ shows up since $N$ is a right twisted Hodge module.
 By our previous result Theorem \ref{thm:curvetwistingtheorem}, we have